(Screenshot by Michelle Starr/CNET Australia)

 NASA is hosting a Google+ hangout from where you can join astronauts Mike Hopkins and Rick Mastracchio as they share their workout tips.

-One of the biggest problems is muscle atrophy.
-When the body isn't working against the forces of gravity to move, or even stay upright, thereby putting weight on the muscles of the legs and back, those muscles can waste away pretty quickly.
+Going into space plays havoc on the human body.
+One of the biggest problems is muscle atrophy; when the body isn't working against the forces of gravity to move, or even stay upright, thereby putting weight on the muscles of their legs and back, those muscles can waste away pretty quickly.
 To combat this, astronauts in space have to work out for two hours a day to keep their muscles in check.

 To check out Colonel Hopkins' Train Like an Astronaut program, head over to the Facebook page.
-You can join the Google+ Hangout here.
-And don't worry if you're not awake in time to catch it -- you can submit questions via Google+ beforehand, and the video of the event will be available afterwards via NASA's Google+ page.
+You can join the Google+ hangout here.
+And don't worry if you're not awake in time to catch it — you can submit questions via Google+ beforehand, and the video of the event will be available afterwards via NASA's Google+ page.